Culturekey413/culture-key-public/ethics/README.md

 # 🧭 Culture Key — Ethics Architecture

+Culture Key is a governance framework designed to help AI systems approach scale safely.

+The **Ethics Architecture** defines the human-centered governance layer that constrains system behavior and ensures accountability.

 This folder defines the ethical governance layer of Culture Key.

 It treats ethics as **system infrastructure**, not as an afterthought.